adityakmehrotra/LeafAI/README.md

 - **User Authentication**: Users can create accounts and log in to access personalized features.
 - **History Tracking**: Logged-in users can view their previously uploaded leaf images and the corresponding species predictions, allowing them to track their history and review past results.

+### Deployment
+LeafAI is deployed using various AWS services, including:
+- **AWS Elastic Beanstalk (EC2 Instance):** For deploying the Flask backend.
+- **AWS Amplify:** For continuous deployment and hosting of the React frontend.
+- **AWS Route 53 and Certificate Manager:** For domain name management.
+- **AWS S3:** For storing static assets and user-uploaded images.

 ### Accuracy Graph

 ![image](https://github.com/user-attachments/assets/1fab547a-2b4c-45d2-8c20-1618ebfa9373)